 NAS Awareness Month

 Jessica is a composite of the NAS cases we manage every day.
-October is Neonatal Abstinence Syndrome Awareness Month, so please take this moment to become aware of the magnitude of the crisis:[5]
+October is Neonatal Abstinence Syndrome Awareness Month, so please take this moment to learn more about the magnitude of the crisis:[5]

 These numbers are just the tip of a public health iceberg.
 An increase in unemployment[6] coupled with a surge of loneliness and depression[7] has driven a stunning rise in opioid misuse.[8]